moorepants/eme185/content/pages/gantt-chart.rst

 will be required for the weekly AIOs and the reports.
 Here are some tips for generating a quality Gantt chart.

+No matter what tool you decide to use for creating a Gantt chart, make sure the chart you submit is legible and shows the full timeline of the project.
+Vector formats (e.g. PDF) are preferred because they can be fit to a standard page size, and they can be zoomed into without losing legibility.

 InstaGantt
 ----------